You’ve probably eaten at least several types of them at some point, but exactly what are legumes?

 Not only are they high in filling fiber and protein, both of which can help promote satiety and ward off hunger, but legume consumption has also been associated with better weight management and prevention of obesity.

 One study published in the Journal of the American College of Nutrition followed 1,475 participants over a span of eight years.
-Researchers found that those who ate beans regularly had a lower body weight, smaller waist size and a 22 percent lower risk of obesity.
+Researchers found that those who ate beans regularly had lower body weights, smaller waist sizes and a 22 percent lower risk of obesity.

 Legumes are also very nutrient-dense foods, meaning they are low in calories but cram tons of vitamins, minerals and nutrients into each serving.
 This makes it easier to optimize the nutrients you’re taking in even when cutting your calorie intake.

 4. Help Normalize Cholesterol Levels and Support Heart Health